MicrosoftDocs/power-automate-docs/articles/publish-a-template.md

 1. On the **Submit as template** screen, provide the following:
     1. A meaningful title.
 Make sure the title is fewer than 75 characters.
     1. A clear description of the scenario that your template automates.
 Make sure the description/summary is fewer than 1,024 characters.
-Having accurate English text ensures that misunderstandings to our customers aren't multiplied into 42 languages.
+Having accurate English text ensures that misunderstandings to our customers aren't translated into multiple languages.
     1. The biggest benefit.
     1. The number of users.
     1. The number of runs